LivePersonInc/lp-rich-content-validator/README.md

 ## Downward compatibility

-The ``lp-rich-content-validator`` rejects certain JSONs, which can be sent with the Conversational Cloud, but are misrepresented to the recipient.
+The ``@livepersoninc/rich-content-validator`` rejects certain JSONs, which can be sent with the Conversational Cloud, but are misrepresented to the recipient.
 This is to ensure that only rich content is sent that can actually be fully displayed.
 These cases are listed below, sorted by channel:

 1. Facebook:
    - JSONs that contain a map element are rejected because the channel does not display them.